visym/collector/docs/README.md

 * On-demand collection of rare classes
 * Combined video recording, annotation and verification into a single platform
 * Video datasets of people who have provided their informed consent
+* Python tools for hard negative mining and live model testing

 ## Dataset Releases

-* [People in Public - 100k][https://visym.com]:  This dataset contains 100K instances of 64 classes of activities performed by people in public places.
+* [People in Public - 100k](https://visym.com):  This dataset contains 100K instances of 64 classes of activities performed by people in public places.